pornin/CTTK/README.md

 # Compilation

 To compile, type `make`.
-This should work on any decent Linux or \*BSD system, bith with GNU make and BSD make.
+This should work on any decent Linux or \*BSD system, both with GNU make and BSD make.
 If you use Microsoft Visual C command-line tools on Windows, you may type `nmake`, and it should work too.
 You can tune compile-time options in the relevant file in the `conf` directory; these can also be added on the compilation command-line,